 “These discussions aren’t always easy, but there can be real emotional and financial consequences when they don’t happen or lack sufficient depth,” says John Sweeney, executive vice president of retirement and investing strategies at Fidelity.
 “It’s absolutely critical that families come together to sort through important matters related to such things as retirement preparedness, caregiving responsibilities, estate planning, and the tax implications of an inheritance.”

 How wide is the gap between parents and their adult children?
-The study finds that:
+The Study's Key Finding:

 Family discussions between parents and adult children could serve as a much-needed reality check.
 Yet, even when conversations are taking place, the survey suggests that the level of depth may not be sufficient.
 Consider:

-- 40% of parents reported they did not have detailed conversations with family members about covering living expenses in retirement; 15% have not had any conversations at all.
+- Living expenses in retirement: More than a third (34%) of parents indicate they have not had detailed conversations with family members about covering their living expenses in retirement --and an additional 16% have not had any conversations on the topic at all.

 When’s the right time to talk?